NSAIDS Post Myocardial Infarction

 Source: Olsen AM, et al. Long term cardiovascular risk of nonsteroidal anti-inflammatory drug use according to time passed after first-time myocardial infarction: A nationwide cohort study.
 Circulation 2012;126:1955-1963.

 The use of non-steroidal anti-inflammatory drugs (NSAIDs) early after myocardial infarction (MI) has been shown to increase the risk of death or recurrent MI, but little is known about the long-term risks.
 Thus, this group from Denmark evaluated their national database and identified more than 99,000 patients who survived 30 days after discharge following their first MI.
 Of these patients, 44% filled at least one prescription for NSAIDs during a 5-year follow-up period between 1997 and 2009 when the study ended.
 All NSAIDs were only available by prescription, except ibuprofen.
 Ibuprofen was available from late 2001 on, but only in 200 mg doses with a maximum of 100 tablets.
 The primary outcomes were all-cause mortality and cardiac death or readmission for MI.
-The use of any NSAID was associated with an increased risk of death (hazard ratio [HR] 1.59, 95% confidence interval [CI], 1.49-1.69) after 1 year and HR 1.63 (CI, 1.52-1.74) after 5 years.
-Cardiac death or MI was also increased (HR 1.30, CI, 1.22-1.39) after 1 year and HR 1.41 (CI, 1.28-1.53) after 5 years.
-Diclofenac exhibited the highest increase in mortality (HRs 2.07-2.73 over the first 5 years).
+The use of any NSAIDs was associated with an increased risk of death (HR 1.59, 95% CI, 1.49-1.69) after 1 year and HR 1.63 (CI, 1.52-1.74) after 5 years.
+Cardiac death or MI was also increased (HR 1.30, CI, 1.22-1.39) after 1 year and HR 1.41 (CI 1.28-1.53) after 5 years.
+Diclofenac exhibited the highest increase in mortality (HRs 2.07-2.73 over first 5 years).
 The authors concluded that the use of NSAIDs was associated with an increased risk of coronary events for more than 5 years after the first MI.